Current Students

 Sheridamae (Sheri) Gudez (MS in Criminal Justice & Criminology, 2023)

-Sheri completed her Master's of Science in Criminal Justice and Criminology (MCJC) in 2023.
-Her thesis investigated how social disorganization affects policing in and around communities of color in San Diego.
-In Fall 2023, Sheri will begin her PhD in Criminology at Penn State.
+Sheri's thesis investigated how social disorganization affects policing in and around communities of color in San Diego.
+In Fall 2023, Sheri began pursuing her PhD in Criminology at Penn State.

 Noah Cohen (MS in Criminal Justice & Criminology, 2022)

-Noah was a research assistant for the lab.
-He completed his Master's of Science in Criminal Justice and Criminology (MCJC) in 2022.
-His thesis is a comparative analysis of international human rights organizations' effectiveness in bringing about justice for human rights abuses in Darfur.
-Noah is currently earning his PhD in Criminal Justice at John Jay.
+Noah, a former research assistant, completed his thesis, which is a comparative analysis of international human rights organizations' effectiveness in bringing about justice for human rights abuses in Darfur.
+In Fall 2022, Noah began pursuing his PhD in Criminal Justice at John Jay.

 Penelope Oseguera (MS in Criminal Justice & Criminology, 2021)